eneam/mboxviewer/README.md

 * support for Thunderbird exported mail files;
 * support for multiple languages;
 * support for file based data configuration in addition to the default Registry based;
+* ability to configure font size of GUI objects;

 License
 -------